iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 This post only exists thanks to the great chats I had with João Paixão and Lucas Rufino.
-Besides listening to me talking endlessly about symbolic expressions and recursion, they also made a lot of good questions and provided the insights that helped shape what became this post.
+Besides listening to me talking endlessly about symbolic expressions and recursion, they also asked a lot of good questions and provided the insights that helped shape what became this post.